-Deputy Principal, Teachers

-Supervise students into vehicles, paying attention to the use of seat belts, to report any health and safety concerns about these vehicles and not allow students to leave in any vehicle they deem to be unsafe.
+Departure Deputy Principal, Staff to: Teachers Supervise students into vehicles, paying attention to the use of seat belts, to report any health and safety concerns about these vehicles and not allow students to leave in any vehicle they deem to be unsafe.
 Locate any students late for departure and to ensure that all students leave the school in the correct vehicle.
 Inform school office in the event of non-arrival of taxis and when the reason is ascertained, respond appropriately.
 Ensure boarding students return to their appropriate accommodation.

-School Trips

-Staff to follow the direction, guidance and advice specified in the school's policy for the conduct of school trips.
-The key points are to:

-Head of Curriculum SLSAs/LSAs Off-Site Visit Coordinator

-- 1. Plan trips in liaison with the Head of Curriculum using the appropriate risk assessment form. - 2.
-Show risk assessment form to Off-Site Visit Co-ordinator before the trip happens - 3.
-Ensure that all reasonable precautions and preparations have been made and that parental consent has been given - 4.
+School Trips Staff to follow the direction, guidance and advice specified in the school's policy for the conduct of school trips.
+The key points are to: Head of Curriculum SLSAs/LSAs Plan trips in liaison with the Head of Curriculum using the appropriate risk assessment form.
+Off-Site Visit Co- ordinator Show risk assessment form to Off-Site Visit Co-ordinator before the trip happens 3.
+Ensure that all reasonable precautions and preparations have been made and that parental consent has been given 4.
 Ensure that all students are supervised appropriately and that the potential risks have been assessed and minimised